feluxe/very-hungry-pi/README.md

 ## Overview
 With `vhpi` you can turn your Raspberry Pi into a silent backup farm for your LAN.
-Vhpi creates [incremental](https://en.wikipedia.org/wiki/Incremental_backup) [snapshot](#snapshots) backups of available network shares (e.g. NFS, Samba) silently and automated with a minimum of disk space required.
+Vhpi creates [incremental](https://en.wikipedia.org/wiki/Incremental_backup) [snapshot](#snapshots) backups of available network shares (e.g. NFS, Samba) silently and automated with a minimum of disk space required using [rsync](https://en.wikipedia.org/wiki/Rsync).
+The whole application runs on the Pi, the only thing the client computers (which you want to backup) need to do is to share/export the directories which you want to backup with your Pi.
 To get the most control over the backups vhpi takes raw rsync options for configuration.
-Vhpi writes two log files; one for a short overview of the entire process ([info.log](examples/log/info.log)) and one for debugging ([debug.log](examples/log/debug.log)).
+Vhpi writes two log files: one for a short overview of the entire process ([info.log exmpl.](examples/log/info.log)) and one for debugging ([debug.log exmpl.](examples/log/debug.log)).
 <br><br>Just setup vhpi, run your Pi 24/7 and don't care about backups no more.
 <br>
 <br>
-**These are the steps that need to be done in order to setup vhpi:**

-* create a NFS or Samba share for any directory of any computer in your LAN that you want to backup.
-(Of cause vhpi lets you create backups of your Pi's local files too)
+**Requirements:**

+* You need Python >= 3.4 for the script to run.
+* The file system of your Backup destination needs to support hard links. (most common fs like NTFS and ext do...)

+**Short setup overview:**

-* Share the directories of all computer that you want to backup with your Pi.
-E.g using NFS or Samba.
-You can skip this step and the next one, if you only want to backup local dirs of your Pi.
+1. Your Pi needs access to the directories of the computers that you want to backup.
+Just share/export them with `NFS` or `Samba` (You can find plenty tutorials online).
+Perhaps you can backup the local directories of your Pi as well.
-* use `autofs` or similar to automatically mount the shared directories with your Pi.
+2. Use `autofs` or similar to automatically mount the shared directories with your Pi when ever they are available.
-* install and configure vhpi (see: [Installation & Configuration](#installation_&_setup))
+3. Install and configure vhpi (see: [Installation & Configuration](#installation_&_setup))
-* add a cronjob to run vhpi automatically. (see: [Create a cronjob](#create_cronjob))
+4. Add a cronjob to run vhpi automatically. (see: [Create a cronjob](#create_cronjob))
-* That's it.
-Now your Pi will automatically create new snapshots if a source computer is online and a snapshot is due.
+5. That's about it.
+After these steps your Pi will automatically create new snapshots if a source computer is online and a snapshot is due.

 ## <a name="installation_&_setup"></a> Installation & Configuration